Our Instructional Staff

 Mollee Johnson - Dance Coordinator

 “Nothing great in the world has ever been accomplished without passion”.
 Mollee Johnson brings her passion for dance as well as over 30 years of experience to her teaching.
 Mollee has been a dance instructor and Dance company director for over 17 years.
 She has a multitude of performance and choreography experience in her portfolio, including performances at Cedar Point Amusement Park, The College Football Hall of Fame, The Orange Bowl Stadium, and Walt Disney World.
-Mollee has taught both Jazz and Pom Pon clinics as well as having judged numerous high school dance auditions.
-Mollee was a member of her High School Orchesis and the NIU dance line the Silverette’s where she was an undergraduate leader.
+Mollee has taught both Jazz and Pom Pom clinics, as well as having judged numerous high school dance auditions.
+Mollee was a member of her High School Orchesis and the NIU dance line, the Silverettes, where she served as an undergraduate leader.

-This is Mollee’s eleventh year as Dance coordinator for APA.
+Mollee took over the village dance program in 2013, completely revamping the curriculum, staff, and programming.
+She, along with her staff, has built a thriving dance program with over 500 students at three locations.
 She is passionate about delivering a quality, technique-based program.
-In addition to being Dance Coordinator, Mollee also runs a successful Interior Design company, Style 1519.
+In addition to being a Dance Coordinator, Mollee also runs a successful Interior Design company, Style 1519.
 She lives in Lake Zurich with her husband and two children.

 Mollee Johnson